-The small locks are closed for 2 weeks starting March 6-7.
+The small locks are closed for 2 weeks in March, check News for status.

-The large locks are closed for 2-3 weeks, starting Nov 6-7.
+The large locks are closed for 2-3 weeks in November, check News for status.

 annual maintenance schedules